 Dark skin patches (acanthosis nigricans) and hair growth (hirsutism) are considered the most reliable signs of PCOS on the skin, which can be assessed via comprehensive examination.
 The following are also useful:

 - To measure androgen levels in order to identify excess, the free testosterone (T) test is the most sensitive (ideally via equilibrium dialysis technique).

-- An ultrasound of the uterus and ovaries can identify abnormalities including thickness of uterine lining and cysts.
+- An ultrasound of the uterus and ovaries can identify abnormalities including the thickness of the uterine lining and cysts.

 - Blood work can readily identify signs of insulin resistance and other metabolic syndrome markers.

 Broadening the therapeutic scope towards a comprehensive program balances the insulin and hormone levels through long-term lifestyle changes offering a better chance of resolution.
-A qualified medical practitioner can assist with finding the best approach for an individual’s case, to include a select combination of the following.
+A qualified medical practitioner can assist with finding the best approach for an individual’s case, including a select combination of the following:

 - The drug Metformin, commonly prescribed for diabetes, is a common “go-to” for PCOS.
 However, evidence as to its effectiveness is conflicting.

-- Green Tea, plus other herbs that are clinically showing promise include: Paeonia lactiflora (White peony), Vitex agnus-castus (Chaste berry) Cimicifuga racemosa (black cohash), and Glycyrrhiza spp. (licorice).
+- Green Tea, plus other herbs that are clinically showing promise include: Paeonia lactiflora (White peony), Vitex agnus-castus (Chaste berry) Cimicifuga racemosa (black cohosh), and Glycyrrhiza spp. (licorice).

 - Diet, exercise and stress management must be implemented as a lifestyle change, not as a temporary corrective measure.

 - Losing 5-10% of total body weight can offer significant improvements in restoring insulin sensitivity and reducing male androgens.